 There's another benefit to holding and trading stocks in an IRA account -- you get to avoid current taxation on any capital gains.
 Trade stocks in a traditional IRA account and the tax is deferred.
 Trade in a Roth IRA and, assuming you follow the rules, you'll be trading tax-free!

 Learn more about retirement issues in our retirement area.
 We've got 401(k), IRA, and annuity information available, too.
-To learn more about brokerages and possibly find a better brokerage for yourself, check out our Broker Center.
+To learn to more about brokerages and possibly find a better brokerage for yourself, check out our Broker Center.

 You can read more about IRAs in these articles:

 And by the way, if thinking about retirement makes you wish you had a financial pro with whom to discuss your specific personal situation, that's not a bad thought.
 An advisor can help ensure that you're saving enough and properly enough to meet all your needs.
 Read more in TMF Money Advisor, a valuable new service we're offering that features customized independent advice from a variety of objective financial pros.